SultanCYB/Backup/README.md

 ## Steps -

-#### 1- Download the code and the `backup log file` and pip install the modules in requirements.txt .
+#### 1- Download the code and pip install the modules in requirements.txt .

 #### 2- Change the editable variables according to your desires